| Title: | User-Friendly R Package for Supervised Machine Learning Pipelines |

 Remove features which only have non-zero & non-NA

-this step.
+at this step.
 This step will also be skipped if |

 Named list including:

-: Preprocessed data.
+dat_transformed: Preprocessed data.

-: If features were grouped together, a named list of the features corresponding to each group.
+grp_feats: If features were grouped together, a named list of the features corresponding to each group.

-: Any features that were removed during preprocessing (e.g. because there was zero variance or near-zero variance for those features).
+removed_feats: Any features that were removed during preprocessing (e.g. because there was zero variance or near-zero variance for those features).

-package is installed, a progress bar with time elapsed
+If the progressr package is installed, a progress bar with time elapsed

 and estimated time to completion can be displayed.